Semantic-Data-for-Humanities/SDHSS-Profiles/Microprofiles/Group_GroupType.md

 ### Example 1

-The ancient roman senate can be classified as a political institution. using the wikidata vocabulary term: <http://www.wikidata.org/entity/Q18810687>
+The ancient roman senate can be classified as a political institution, using the wikidata vocabulary term: <http://www.wikidata.org/entity/Q18810687>

 ### Example 2